jcuenod/chicory-lang/README.md

 - [ ] Documentation
 - [ ] Language features (it's only a PoC right now)
 - [ ] Hindley-Milner type inference
+- [ ] Bindings to JS libraries and runtimes
 - [ ] Type checking
 - [ ] Syntax highlighting (so, probably a tree-sitter implementation)